Marketing CRM: The Tools of Attraction

 In ecommerce, is it when somebody simply lands on a page after clicking an ad or a search result?
 Or is it after someone answers a CTA?
 Maybe this transition only happens when a visitor browses some products, or even loads up a cart, only to abandon it at checkout.

 There’s no one-size-fits-all answer.
-Leads turned over too quickly might not be ready or qualified, thus wasting a lot of the sales team time, while turning over leads too late risks incurring higher drop-out rates.
+Leads pumped into the sales funnel too quickly might not be ready or qualified, thus wasting a lot time for the sales team, while turning over leads too late risks incurring higher drop-out rates.

-Today’s digital economy is thankfully more sophisticated than old-school tactics of playing “pipeline hot potato” with potential customers.
-Thanks to CRM software, marketing and sales work together to attract visitors, nurture leads and close more deals.
+Today’s digital economy is thankfully more sophisticated than old-school tactics of playing “pipeline hot potato” with potential future customers.
+Thanks to CRM software, marketing and sales work together much more smoothly in attracting visitors, nurturing leads and closing deals.

-The kernel of CRM may have been with sales, but its overflowing utility has popped well into marketing and service teams.
+The kernel of CRM systems may have been with sales, but its overflowing utility has popped well into marketing and customer service teams.
 This is not your typical expansionary business practice.
-CRM is built around the principle that overlap is a good thing.
+CRM is built around the principle that inter-departmental overlap is a good thing.

-But each department still has its own specific tasks, and marketing’s unique “frontline” challenges may be ones to which other departments are least capable of lending a hand.
+But each department—sales, marketing and customer service—still has its own specific tasks, and marketing’s unique “frontline” challenges may be ones to which other departments are least capable of lending a hand.

 Luckily, there’s marketing-driven customer relationship management.